Why is Nitrogen Purity so important?

 High-Purity Grades

-High-purity grades of nitrogen are composed of greater than 99.998 percent nitrogen.
-The common high-purity grade names include Research Purity and Ultra High Purity.
-All of the high-purity grades can also be considered Zero grade.
-This is because they meet the specification of having less than 0.5 parts per million of total hydrocarbons required of Zero grade nitrogen.
-Besides hydrocarbons, nitrogen contains other impurities like oxygen, carbon dioxide, carbon monoxide and water.
-None of the high-purity grades contain oxygen greater than 0.5 parts per million, carbon dioxide or carbon monoxide greater than one part per million, or water greater than three parts per million.
+High-purity nitrogen grades consist of more than 99.998% nitrogen.
+Common designations include Research Purity and Ultra High Purity.
+All these high-purity grades can also qualify as Zero grade nitrogen, as they contain less than 0.5 parts per million of total hydrocarbons, meeting the stringent requirements for Zero grade nitrogen.
+Furthermore, these high-purity grades do not contain oxygen levels exceeding 0.5 parts per million, carbon dioxide or carbon monoxide over one part per million, or water content above three parts per million.

 For more information, please visit Ultra High Purity Nitrogen Generator.